There's still time: Microsoft NZ Partner Awards submission period extended

-Meanwhile the data centre and hosting categories have been replaced with a combined managed service category.
+Meanwhile the data center and hosting categories have been replaced with a combined managed service category.

-“Doing managed service properly required capability around a hosted cloud model, hybrid and good solid management of data centre whether its private cloud or partner hosted cloud,” Pedersen says.
+“Doing managed service properly required capability around a hosted cloud model, hybrid and good solid management of data center whether its private cloud or partner hosted cloud,” Pedersen says.

 “It also allows partners to roll out the description of their entire core infrastructure offering from end to end including all of the stuff they do as a managed service provider such as help desk, 24/7 support, patching, device management and anything as-a-service, even solution training-as-a-service.